laymonage/base/content/posts/git-rebase.md

 image: /img/uploads/git-rebase-2.png
 ---

-According to StackOverflow’s [annual developer survey][StackOverflow-survey], Git is the most popular version control system for developers, with almost 90% of them checking in their code via Git.
+According to StackOverflow’s [annual developer survey][stackoverflow-survey], Git is the most popular version control system for developers, with almost 90% of them checking in their code via Git.
 As a regular user of Git myself, I find one particular Git command to be extremely powerful.
 That command is…